chocolateboy/aria-accordion/README.md

 ## header <a name="terminology-header"></a>

-A header-like element (e.g. H1, H2 etc.) which typically contains a button-like element which triggers the opening/closing of its correspoinding accordion panel.
+A header-like element (e.g. H1, H2 etc.) which typically contains a button-like element which triggers the opening/closing of its corresponding accordion panel.

 ## button  <a name="terminology-button"></a>